 5. Photographic Release: Volunteer does hereby grant and convey unto Jewish Federation all right, title, and interest in any and all photographic images and video or audio recordings made by Jewish Federation during the volunteer’s Activities with Jewish Federation, including, but not limited to, any royalties, proceeds, or other benefits derived from such photographs or recordings.

-6. Acknowledgment: Volunteer acknowledges having received and reviewed Jewish Federation’s Child Abuse Reporting policy located below this Release.
+6. Acknowledgment: Volunteer acknowledges having received and reviewed Jewish Federation’s Child Abuse Reporting policy located on page 3 of this Release.

-IN WITNESS WHEREOF, Volunteer and guardian have executed this Release as of the day and year first above written.
+IN WITNESS WHEREOF, Volunteer and Parent / Legal Guardian have executed this Release as of the day and year first above written.

 For all signatures below, please type in your full name.